Exact Logit-Based Product Design: Mixed-Integer Convex Programming Formulations

 Fortunately, we can use the fact that $u_k = \beta_{k,0} + \sum_{i=1}^n \beta_{k,i} a_i$ to re-write this bilinear term as

 Using the fact that each $a_i \in \{0,1\}$ and that $0 \leq x_{k,1} \leq 1$, we can now linearize the bilinear terms $a_i x_{k,1}$ using a standard modeling technique from integer programming.
 In particular, we introduce a continuous decision variable $y_{k,i}$ for each $k$ and $i$ which corresponds to the product $a_i x_{k,1}$, and a continuous decision variable $w_k$ which corresponds to the product $u_k x_{k,1}$.
-This leads to the following equivalent formulation: {\allowdisplaybreaks
+This leads to the following equivalent formulation, which we denote by \modelRA: {\allowdisplaybreaks

-} Note that in the formulation above, when $\ab \in \Acal$, $y_{k,i}$ is forced to take the value of $a_i \cdot x_{k,1}$, and $w_k$ takes the value of $u_k \cdot x_{k,1}$.
-Problem~\eqref{prob:MICONVP} is a mixed-integer convex program, and can be tackled through a number of solution approaches, which we discuss next (Section~\ref{sec:solution_approaches}).
+} Note that in the formulation above, when $\ab \in \Acal$, $y_{k,i}$ is forced to take the value of $a_i \cdot x_{k,1}$, and $w_k$ takes the value of $u_k \cdot x_{k,1}$, which ensures the correctness of the formulation.
+We note that the nonlinear functions that appear in formulation~\modelRA, which are the entropy functions $x_{k,1} \log(x_{k,1})$ and $x_{k,0} \log(x_{k,0})$ and the softplus function, are representable using the exponential cone; we refer readers to \cite{aps2021mosekcookbook} for more details.
+As a result, formulation~\modelRA is a mixed-integer exponential cone program that can be solved using Mosek.